 In rare circumstances, students may be granted an Authorized Incomplete, designated with a grade of Y. Students must get advance permission from you to receive an Authorized Incomplete if they are unable to complete course work to merit a final grade.
 Before you grant an incomplete, discuss the situation with the student to determine whether an incomplete grade is appropriate.
 Incompletes should not be given to allow more time to improve a grade, but may be allowed when a student's circumstances change and he/she is prevented from finishing a large portion of work for the course.
 Graduate students do not need to petition SCS for incompletes.
 Undergraduate students submit Student Affairs Committee petition.
 Please refer to the Faculty Handbook for incomplete grade procedures.

 Final grades are submitted in CAESAR.
 SCS does not accept grades in any other form, including paper grade sheets or emails, or through the gradebook feature in Blackboard.
 Do not leave blank grades in CAESAR.
 Your NetID must be active to submit grades.
-A letter grade, or X or Y to indicate incomplete course work, should be assigned to each student.
+A letter grade should be assigned to each student.